Lazztech/Lazztech.Hub-Service/docs/file-storage.md

 # File Storage

-This service supports both Azure blob storage and any S3 compatible object storage service.
+This service supports both local storage and any S3 compatible object storage service.